Marcus Semien Player Props: Rangers vs. Yankees

 Marcus Semien At The Plate

-- Semien has picked up an RBI in 50.0% of his games this year, with more than one RBI in 25.0% of his games.
-He has also produced three or more runs in three contests.
+- Semien has driven home a run in 12 games this year (48.0%), including more than one RBI in 24.0% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.